-3.7 Control of Special Characteristics (TS 16949 7.3.2.3)
+3.7 Control of Special Characteristics

-Special characteristics, such as KCC, CC, and SC, may be designated on Navistar drawings, engineering standards, design requirements documents (DRD), DFMEA, PFMEA, and/or other product documentation.
-These characteristics indicate government, safety, environmental regulations, or product function is affected.
-The requirements stated below must be met for designation, documentation, and additional control.
+Special characteristics, such as KCC, KPC, CC, and SC, may be designated on Navistar drawings, engineering standards, design requirements documents (DRD), DFMEA, PFMEA, and/or other product documentation.
+These characteristics indicate government, FVMSS/safety, environmental regulations, or product function is affected.